zacharycmontoya/dotnet-docker/documentation/image-artifact-details.md

 ## Retrieving Base Image Pedigree Details

 .NET Core relies on the official Docker image repositories to provide detailed information about the images.
-This information includes layer information, source code, license information, etc. This information is stored in the [Official Images "Extended Information" repository](https://github.com/docker-library/repo-info) and is split into two types.
+This information includes layer information, source code, license information, etc. This information is stored in the [Official Images "Extended Information" repository](https://github.com/docker-library/repo-info) and is split into two types:

 * remote
   * gathered from the Docker Hub/Registry API